cardano-community/guild-operators/docs/Scripts/itnrewards.md

 #### Steps

-- If secret key used for jcli account in ITN was ed25519_sk (not extended), you can run the `itnRewards.sh` script providing the name for CNTools wallet and ITN owner _public_/_secret_ keys that was used to register your pool as below.
+- If the secret key used for `jcli` account in ITN was ed25519_sk (not extended), you can run the `itnRewards.sh` script providing the name for the CNTools wallet and ITN owner _public_/_secret_ keys that were used to register your pool as below.
 ``` bash
 cd $CNODE_HOME/scripts
 ./itnRewards.sh MyITNWallet ~/jormu/account/priv/owner.sk ~/jormu/account/priv/owner.pk
 ```
-- Start CNTools and verify that correct balance is shown in the wallet reward address
+- Start CNTools and verify that the correct balance is shown in the wallet reward address
-- Fund base address of wallet with enough funds to pay for withdraw tx fee
+- Fund base address of the wallet with enough funds to pay the withdraw tx fee
-- Use FUNDS >> WITHDRAW to move rewards to base address of wallet
+- Use `FUNDS >> WITHDRAW` to move rewards to the base address of wallet
 - You can now spend/move funds as you see fit